It was lunchtime on June 11, 2013 and I was listening to Jerri Marr speak on leadership and courage.

 I took notes and I’m glad I did, for her words would come in handy in the days ahead.

 A friend called.
 He’d seen the flames and tried to drive straight over, but they’d already closed the west end of our road.
 So he found a way around and after arriving, explained how bad it looked.
-My daughter called from her job at the corner store across the road and said, “Mom, they’re evacuating.
+My daughter called from her job at the corner store and said, “Mom, they’re evacuating.
 You’d better get out!”
 We turned on the TV and saw the first evacuation notices.

 I looked for our homeowners insurance policy but couldn’t find it and didn’t want to take time to search.
 I told my son to gather things that were important to him and started to put photo albums in the trunk of the car.